 Practice drawing big circles with your nose from the crown of your head down towards your chest.
 When you feel ready, repeat going the other direction.
 Here is a guide that describes this exercise further!

 After sleeping with your neck pillow for hours, your neck will most likely become pretty stiff!
 Neck rolls can help relieve tension and pain in your neck and upper back.

 Ankle rolls are more ways to stretch on an airplane, especially if you cannot walk about the cabin.

 Maybe the passenger next to you is asleep, or the fasten your seatbelt sign is on.
 You can do ankle rolls without breaking any top airplane travel mistakes, or disturbing your neighbor!

 Start out by simply rolling your foot in a circle, with your foot off the ground.
 Repeat going the opposite direction.

 For additional exercising, alternate between flexing your food with your toes pointing towards the ceiling, and pointing your toes down.

 Not only does this exercise open up your ankles, but it will get some blood flow going in your calves, again, preventing blood clots.

 Let’s keep it going with some more rolls!
-Shoulder rolls are a great simple exercise for any flight, as you can do them in your seat, in the aisles, and practically anywhere!
+Shoulder rolls are great ways to stretch on an airplane, as you can do them in your seat, in the aisles, and practically anywhere!

 Lift your shoulders up towards your ears, then back behind you, as your shoulder blades come together in your back, then back to neutral.
 Repeat this in the opposite direction.